Move-in & Move-out

 Can international students book student housing in Melbourne?

-How much is the deposit for student accommodation?
+How much is the deposit for student accommodation in Melbourne?

 Can I book a room in Melbourne without an Australian guarantor?

-Yes, many providers donโt require a local guarantor.
-Instead, you may need to pay several monthsโ rent upfront or use a guarantor service.
+Yes.
+Many providers in Melbourne don’t ask for a local guarantor.
+Instead, you may need to pay extra rent upfront or use a guarantor service.

 Do Melbourne student accommodations have on-site gyms?